 About the Computer Science Bachelor's Degree

-In your computer science coursework, you’ll learn programming; algorithm optimization and enhancement; and the theory, science, and math behind modern computing.
-Specifically, you learn about Java, C++, OpenGL, Octave, and MATLAB.
+In the bachelor's program in computer science, you'll learn programming, algorithm optimization and enhancement, and the theory, science, and math behind modern computing.
+Specifically, you will learn about Java, C++, OpenGL, Octave, and MATLAB.
 Your courses will cover data structures and analysis, computer systems and architecture, image and signal processing, and more.

 What You'll Learn